RobTillaart/MCP3424/README.md

 - extend examples
   - array of ADC's
   - mcp3424_plotter
+- add error handling
-- add error checking on writeConfig.
+  - checking on writeConfig.
+- cache last read value. (how about the wrappers?)

 #### Wont